natcap/invest.users-guide/source/sdr.rst

 .. math:: D_{dn}=\sum_i\frac{d_i}{C_i S_i}
     :label: d_dn

-where :math:`d_i` is the length of the flow path along the ith cell according to the steepest downslope direction (m) (see Figure 2), :math:`C_i` and :math:`S_i` are the :math:`C` factor and the slope gradient of the ith cell, respectively.
+where :math:`d_i` is the length of the flow path along the ith cell according to the steepest downslope direction (:math:`m`) (see Figure 2), :math:`C_i` and :math:`S_i` are the :math:`C` factor and the slope gradient of the ith cell, respectively.
 Again, the downslope flow path is determined from the D-infinity flow algorithm (Tarboton, 1997).

-To avoid infinite values for :math:`IC`, slope values :math:`S` are forced to a minimum of 0.005 :math:`m/m` if they occur to be less than this threshold, and an upper limit of 1 m/m to limit bias due to very high values of IC on steep slopes.
+To avoid infinite values for :math:`IC`, slope values :math:`S` are forced to a minimum of 0.005 m/m if they occur to be less than this threshold, and an upper limit of 1 m/m to limit bias due to very high values of :math:`IC` on steep slopes.
 (Cavalli et al., 2013).

-**Step 2** The SDR ratio for a pixel i is then derived from the conductivity index IC following (Vigiak et al., 2012):
+**Step 2.** The SDR ratio for a pixel :math:`i` is then derived from the conductivity index :math:`IC` following (Vigiak et al., 2012):

 .. math:: SDR_i = \frac{SDR_{max}}{1+\exp\left(\frac{IC_0-IC_i}{k}\right)}
     :label: sdr